brian14708/wh-briefings/statements-releases/2022-03/2022-03-19-statement-by-president-joe-biden-on-the-passing-of-congressman-don-young.md

 date: '2022-03-19'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/03/19/statement-by-president-joe-biden-on-the-passing-of-congressman-don-young/
 published_time: 2022-03-19 14:54:03-04:00
-title: Statement by President Joe Biden on the Passing of Congressman Don Young
+title: "Statement by President Joe\_Biden on the Passing of Congressman Don\_Young"
 ---

 I knew Don Young for a long time.
 He always stayed true to who he was